 Display ads are also getting an AMP makeover since they’ll be loading much faster on mobile to gain more traction.
 The AMP Ads Initiative launched last year, with the goal of making display ads load faster, has improved the experience for both the advertiser and the user.

 Today Google’s Display Network is automatically converting and serving display ads in the new AMP ad format.
 “We’ve found that these ads load up to 5 seconds faster than regular ads even though the creative looks exactly the same,” says Google.

 #2: Message Extensions

 Can you imagine being able to converse with potential buyers directly through the SERPs?

 Well, good news, you can!
 Back in the fall Google released message extensions.
 Similar to other ad extensions, message extensions extend the real estate of your ad by adding an extra interactive element to them.
 This one comes in the form of a small message icon.
 See the example below – clicking the feature opens up a text conversation with your business.

 WordStream’s data genius Mark Irvine wrote a thorough post about message extensions, detailing how they perform compared to other extensions.
 What were his findings?

-A few clients on WordStream’s Managed Services team were using the feature in beta, and they found that adding message extensions led to a 50% higher CTR on mobile ads!
+A few clients on WordStream’s Marketing Services team were using the feature in beta, and they found that adding message extensions led to a 50% higher CTR on mobile ads!

 These are definitely worth a shot!